 Motion is lotion.

 Flexibility is the fountain of youth.

 I’ve read, as I’m sure most have, about the innocence of children and their capacity for openness, for being unfettered when learning, playing, or creating.
-Yet too soon the adult-controlled world replaces those early freedoms with conformity and rigidity.
-Only later in life do we realize the impact from imposed constraints and censorships.
+Yet too soon, the adult-controlled world replaces those early freedoms with conformity and rigidity.
+Only later in life do we realize the impact of imposed constraints and censorships.
 For some, it’s a breakthrough moment when they finally realize the need to move these mental set points and stretch to break free from creative constraints.
 More from Whyte:

 Half a step into self-forgetting